VVEIRD/StreamDeckCore/README.md

 # StreamDeckCore
-A java implementation for the Elgato Stream Deck.
+A java implementation for the Elgato Stream Deck (Called ESD from now on).

-I found myself wanting to use a custom app to connect to the Elgato Stream Deck using java.
-Most implementations i found use javascript. so I used the information form those project to create a api myself.
+I found myself wanting to use a custom app to connect to the ESD using java.
+Most implementations i found are using javascript.
+So I used the information form those project to create an java api myself.
 This is in a very early development state, so it is bound to change a lot.

+## Basich functionality
+StreamDeckCore provides the following featers as of now:
+1. Recognizing a connected ESD
+2. Resetting the connected ESD
+3. Settting the icons of the keys (0 - 14)
+4. Setting the brightness of the ESD (0 - 99)
+5. Recieving key pressed, released, clicked events from the ESD

+## Future functionality
+1. Animation on pressed key
+2. Custom animations for specific key,s at a decent framrate (60/30/15 fps) if possible.
+3. Supporting multiple ESDs

 ## Dependencies
 This uses the github project https://github.com/nyholku/purejavahidapi and jna 4.0, which can be downloaded through maven: